Small City, Big Opportunity

 As we recently learned with the United Airlines leggings crisis, the company has a history of not responding quickly or effectively when negative topics start trending on social media.
 It appears that they continue to ignore the power that social media has in today’s economy.

 It wasn’t until after national news coverage that CEO Oscar Munoz responded to the crisis.
 Voted U.S. Communicator of the Year by PR Week, he did not make it better.
-His first response, reeked of insincerity, accepted no blame, and offered no promises to fix a broken situation.
+His first response reeked of insincerity accepted no blame, and offered no promises to fix a broken situation.
 He doubled down on this narrative in his second response and blamed the passenger on the flight.

 For a large organization, that surely has in-house public relations staff, it took Munoz until the third try to get the statement right by showing empathy, accepting blame, and promising to rectify their policies and procedures.
 It was unfortunately too late.
 United endured a global outcry, backlash, and falling stock prices that cost the company close to $1 billion dollars.